nira-j/Student_Info_Management_CRUD/README.md

 # Student_Info_management_CRUD
-Implemented basically CRUD operations on student database
+Implemented basically CRUD operations on student database by using Java web techologies Servlet, JSP and mysql.